WizInteractive/clumsy-sitemap/readme.md

 The package automatically creates a route to resolve http://example.com/sitemap.xml.
 If there are no URLs to insert on your `sitemap.xml` or an error occurs while parsing them, a `404` error will be thrown on that route.

-In order to add URLs to your sitemap, add a `sitemap.php` file inside the `app/Http` folder of your Laravel app.
+In order to add URLs to your sitemap, add a `sitemap.php` file inside the `routes` folder of your Laravel app.
 Inside, return an array with the desired URLs.
 For example:

 ```php
 <?php